Updated: Oct 10

 The very first posture corrector rule is that the outer edges of the feet must be parallel to each other.
 The distance between the feet must be equal to the width of the hips, or equal to the length of one foot ( measure this distance by placing the second foot perpendicular to the foot facing the standing direction and then placing the instep of this foot ( facing the standing direction) at the point where its toes had ended).

-Turn the feet in for a good posture
+Turn the feet in for a Correct Standing posture

 One of the common posture mistakes while standing is that the feet remain turned outwards making the letter "V" with the heels placed nearest to each other.
 The right way to -place the feet is by turning the toes in by half an inch from the parallel position.
 This helps with overall balance and stability of the posture along with activating the adductor muscles along the inner legs.